-How to Cook Edamame
+How to Cook With Edamame

-- Steaming: Place an inch of water in a pot and bring it to a boil.
-Place the edamame above the boiling water in a steam basket, steam tray, or colander.
-Cover the pot and steam for five to 10 minutes for fresh edamame and just a couple of minutes for frozen edamame, until tender.
+To steam edamame, place an inch of water in a pot and bring to a boil.
+Place the edamame in a steaming basket, steam tray, or colander above the boiling water.
+Cover the pot and steam for 5 to 10 minutes for fresh edamame and 3 to 8 minutes for frozen edamame, until tender.
 Rinse to cool down, if desired.
 For the microwaving method, place frozen edamame in a microwave-safe bowl and sprinkle with water.
 Cover the bowl and microwave on high for approximately 3 minutes, checking at 1-minute increments.
 Allow the edamame to cool before handling.